branaway/Japid/readme.txt

 Version History:

+2012/3/10:	v0.33
+			1. removed the dependency on Ant DirectoryScanner for change detection.
+Now the module archive is 1.5M less in size.
+Hopefully it's faster too.

 2012/3/10:	v0.32
 			1. added RenderResultCache to fine control cache early reloading and cache read thru.
 			The new CacheableRunner makes it easy to do whole page cache in actions.